Turnip-Labs/bta-example-mod/README.md

 ## Tips

+1. If you haven't already you should join the BTA modding discord! https://discord.gg/FTUNJhswBT
-1. You can set your username when launching the client run configuration by setting `--username <username>` in your program arguments.
+2. You can set your username when launching the client run configuration by setting `--username <username>` in your program arguments.
-2. When launching the server run configuration you may want to remove the `nogui` program argument in order to see the regular server GUI.
+3. When launching the server run configuration you may want to remove the `nogui` program argument in order to see the regular server GUI.
-3. In Intellij you can double press shift or press ctrl+N to search class files, change the search from the default `Project Files` to `All Places` you can easily explore the classes for you dependencies and even BTA itself.
+4. In Intellij you can double press shift or press ctrl+N to search class files, change the search from the default `Project Files` to `All Places` you can easily explore the classes for you dependencies and even BTA itself.
-4. In Intellij if ctrl+left click on a field or method you can quickly get information on when and where that field or method is assign or used.
+5. In Intellij if ctrl+left click on a field or method you can quickly get information on when and where that field or method is assign or used.